-We advise to store opened bottles of adhesive upright with the lid on tight in a small airtight container with an oxygen absorber to prevent moisture build up.
+We advise storing opened bottles of adhesive upright with the lid on tight in a small airtight container with an oxygen absorber to prevent moisture build-up.
 Even though the cap may be on tight moisture can still find its way inside.

 Rather than battling with air conditioners, opening windows, using humidifiers or dehumidifiers to change your environment (which is super frustrating and takes ages), the best practice is to stock both a high and a low humidity lash adhesive so you can match your adhesive with your conditions that day.
 I.e You might be in a low humidity area but on rainy days you'll find the humidity can skyrocket making your lashing days super painful if you're using a low humidity adhesive.

 We advise to invest in a hygrometer, they are only around AU$15 and then you will always know what your lash room conditions are then you can switch between your lash adhesive formula depending on the conditions on any given day.
-This way you're working as efficient as possible and your clients retention will be improved.
+This way you're working as efficiently as possible and your client's retention will be improved.

 - Make sure you're not using outdated application techniques such as "swiping" or "painting" the lash before applying as this breaks the bond and affects lash retention.

-Hope you found my top 5 tips for Lash Retention useful, if you'd like to receive more of my free lash tips feel free to subscribe to my newsletter or visit our lash tutorials on AskJoy.
+I hope you found my top 5 tips for Improving Lash Retention useful if you'd like to receive more of my free lash tips feel free to subscribe to our newsletter.